According to Ofwat, people use around 150 litres of water a day, on average.

-Many of us may not realise that our water use at home contributes to our energy bills and our household carbon emissions.
+Many of us may not realise that our water use at home contributes to our energy bills and our household carbon footprint.

-Water is intrinsically linked to energy.
+Water is closely linked to energy use.
 But most of us underestimate the energy water companies need to treat and pump water into homes.
-Scottish Water, for example, is the largest user of electricity in Scotland.

 We all need water and use it in so many ways around the home.
 Through cooking, washing our hands, showering and bathing, the litres soon add up.
 In addition to water bill and CO2 savings, by reducing our hot water use, we can also save on our energy bills.